Reaching Agreement in Competitive Microbial Systems: Inefficiency of Indirect Competition

-In this section, we evaluate the performance of the naïve protocol, which does not employ any direction interactions between the bacterial species and relies on indirect competition via shared resources only, for majority consensus.
+In this section, we evaluate the performance of indirect competition, which does not employ any direct interactions between the bacterial species and relies on indirect competition via shared resources only, for majority consensus.
+For a species to be able to die, and thus achieve majority consensus, we have to add individual death reactions.
+We thus assume the presence of death reactions $A\to \emptyset$ and $B\to\emptyset$ with mass action kinetics.
 For simplicity, we will first assume equal birth rates and death rates for both species~$A$ and~$B$.
-These rates can change after each transition and depend on the current population counts.
+We assume that these rates can change after each transition and depend on the current population counts.
 We denote by~$\gamma_{k,A,B}$ the birth rate for each bacterium after the $k$\textsuperscript{th} transition, and by~$\delta_k$ the death rate for each bacterium after the $k$\textsuperscript{th} transition.

-Denote by $P_k(A,B)$ the probability of species~$B$ being extinct before species~$A$ with the naïve protocol, starting with the populations $(A,B)$ right after the $k$\textsuperscript{th} transition.
+Denote by $P_k(A,B)$ the probability of species~$B$ being extinct before species~$A$ with indirect competition only, starting with the populations $(A,B)$ right after the $k$\textsuperscript{th} transition.
 Ultimately we are interested in the case $k=0$, i.e., the probability $P_0(A,B)$.
 Almost-sure consensus can be achieved only if one of the species gets extinct almost surely.
 This requirement translates into a condition on the sequence of birth and death rates.
-In a two-resource model, it is the case in particular if there is no resource in-flow.
+In a multiple-resource model, it is the case in particular.